-In Connecticut, to earn a GED diploma, you need to pass the four GED subject tests at one of Connecticut’s GED test centers or take the exam in an online format.
+To receive your GED Connecticut diploma, you need to pass the four GED subject tests at a state-certified test centers.
+You cannot take the exam online in Connecticut.

 Registration for the GED® exam and the GED Ready® tests must be done online on the website GED.com.